InyextcionES/Anti-Hackintosh-Buyers-Guide/Motherboard.md

   * USB issues on B460, H470 and Z490
   * Z390 and older are fine

-::: tip Recommendations
+::: tip Recomendaciones

 So our overall recommendation for brands(Intel):

-* Z370 and older:
+* Z370 y anterior:
   * Gigabyte
   * Asus
   * MSI